rohish-zade/SQL-50-Leetcode-Challenge/sql_tips_and_tricks/convert_rows_to_columns_and_columns_to_rows.md

 ## SQL Convert Rows to Columns and Columns to Rows without using Pivot Functions

 This is often referred to as a "manual pivot."
-For this, you can use     statements with aggregation:
+For this, you can use  `CASE`   statements with aggregation:

 ### Converting Rows to Columns